KatyEB/PrediCT/README.md

 ________________________________________
 Hypothesis:

-Unsupervised machine learning models, when trained on a large set of CT scans, can detect predictive patterns in calcium deposition that are not readily identifiable by human interpretation.
-Such models could uncover hidden features that improve risk prediction beyond traditional scoring systems.
+Machine learning models, when trained on a large set of CT scans, can detect predictive patterns in calcium deposition that are not readily identifiable by human interpretation.
+Such models could uncover hidden features that improve risk prediction beyond traditional scoring systems, discover correlations between clinical and image data, and enhance the predictive capability of these scans through powerful feature detection.
 ________________________________________
 Approach: